vlbee/VP-react-game/README.md

 ### Stretch Goals

-* Use localstorage to save the sate so your Tamagotchi is always there waiting for you.
+* [ ] Use localstorage to save the sate so your Tamagotchi is always there waiting for you.
-* Responsive design -> Mobile ready
+* [ ] Responsive design -> Mobile ready
-* Add multiple Tamagotchi to look after.
+* [ ] Add multiple Tamagotchi to look after.

-**Attributions:** Fire TwEmoji courtesy of Twitter: https://github.com/twitter/twemoji
+**Attributions:** Fire Twemoji courtesy of Twitter: https://github.com/twitter/twemoji